Generation P (film): Marketing

 The film received partial financing and marketing support from some of the major brands that appear in it, without which this story would be impossible to tell.
 Ginzburg was able to get the freedom to integrate selected brands organically into the story, without the dreaded restrictions, associated with "product placement".
 The film's irreverent storytelling demanded unabashed satire and humor, but the historic placement and tremendous PR values compensated the risks.
 Both Coca-Cola and PepsiCo participated, since both had historical roles to play in epic story of the new Russia.
 Other brands included Snickers, American Express, Tic-Tac, Smirnoff, Range Rover, Panasonic, Nokia and Apple.
 Leading Russian search engine Yandex and mobile provider Megafon also played roles and contributed greatly to both the budget and the promotion of the film.
 Facebook has recently entered the Russian market and contributed a sizable budget to the promotion of the film in order to connect with the progressive audience in Russia.
 The brand cross-promo marketing value of Generation P was estimated at $2.5M and compensated greatly for marginal advertising by the distributor.

 Reception

 Box office

 Generation P was #3 in the Russian Box Office after the first weekend with a total of $2,094,414 (Russia)on 527 screens.
 The film went on to gross about $4.7M in CIS and became the highest grossing Russian film of spring-summer 2011.

 Critical response

-Generation P has an approval rating of 75% on review aggregator website Rotten Tomatoes, based on 12 reviews, and an average rating of 6.60/10.
-On Metacritic, the film has a weighted average score of 65 out of 100, based on 7 critics, indicating "generally favorable reviews".
+Generation P received generally positive reviews from critics.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 75%, based on 12 reviews, with an average rating of 6.60/10.
+On Metacritic, the film has a weighted average score of 65 out of 100, based on seven critics, indicating "generally favorable reviews".

-Huffington Post: “This is the 2001: A Space Odyssey for our time."

-“Virtually indescribable, visually awe-inspiring and philosophically rich, Generation P is a magnificent, surreal social satire… exhibits a stylistic genius equal to a Gilliam or Fincher in the process.”

-Wall Street Journal: "...One of the year's true cinematic sleepers...a cultural firebomb."

-New York Times: “... brave, head-spinning commentary on the potency of advertising and the seduction of the soul... a delirious celebration of sloganeering and spin.”